 - if they have children they need to look after or arrange childcare for because their school has closed

 - to help their child or another dependant if they’re sick, or need to go into isolation or hospital

 There is no statutory right to pay for this time off, but some employers might offer enhanced pay in this scenario.
 The amount of time off an employee takes to look after someone must be reasonable for the situation.
 For example, they might need to take 2 days off to start with, and if more time is needed, they can then take it as holiday.
 Again a sensible approach needs to be adopted in such circumstances.

 It is possible that an ‘all hands on deck’ situation may arise where employers need to utilise every resource available and change an employee’s duties or hours to cover for their sick colleagues.

 Many contracts of employment give employers an express right to vary duties and hours (although this is always subject to the implied term of trust and confidence so such changes will need to be reasonable under the circumstances).
 Employees are also under an implied duty to obey lawful and reasonable instructions which can be helpful in certain situations.
 It is important to consult with affected employees before changing hours or duties to avoid the risk of employment claims but clearly and in extremis, virus related absences will provide a powerful business case for changes on a short-term basis.

 The Government and ACAS guidance for employers is being kept under constant review as the situation develops.
 This is an incredibly challenging time for employers but rest assured that employment law allows for flexibility and a fair balance between the needs of the business and the interests of staff in unprecedented situations such as this.
 More often than not, the key to getting it right is in having solid business reasons for decisions and then in successfully navigating a fair procedure.

 Our employment team are here to assist and advise with any queries or concerns that you may have.
-Please contact David Smedley, Andrew Rayment or Laura McLellan.
+Please contact David Smedley and Andrew Rayment.